raiyan24r/messenger-chatbot-tutorial/README.md

 }
 ```
 **Alternatively, you can rewrite the entire script from [here](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/main/code-steps/file_four.php)** .
 Now try sending a text message to the page.
 The bot should reply with a text message attached to a button.
-Now click on the button and the chatbot will reply with 'Hello, I am a chatbot'.
+Now click on the button and the chatbot will reply with *'Hello, I am a chatbot'*.
 Amazing!
 Isn’t it ?

 ###### Code Explanation

-* Line [1](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L1) to Line [14](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L14) : Script checks if a message is sent.
+* Line [1](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L1) to Line [14](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L14) : Webhooks is setup
-* Line [16](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L16) : If message is sent then a `$response` array is created with button template with a single button
+* Line [16](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L16) : Checks if a message is sent by user.
-* Line [17](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L17) to Line [38](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L38) : The `$response` array sent using cURL to show the user a button
+* Line [17](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L17) to Line [38](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L38) : If message is sent then a `$response` array is created in button template format with a single button
 * Line [51](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L51) to Line [56](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/file_four.php#L56) : `$response` is parsed into JSON format and sent as a request using cURL

-Alright then we are now going to implement one more template which will actually display the products/services offered by our business in a horizontal scrollable carousel with images.
+Alright then we are now going to implement one more template which will actually use to display the products/services offered by our business in a horizontal scrollable carousel with images.

 ### Sending Generic Template
 The [generic template](https://developers.facebook.com/docs/messenger-platform/send-messages/template/generic) is one of my favourites because it is one of the most useful and interactive templates offered to us by the Messenger Platform.
 It is a structured message that contains an image,title,subtitle and even buttons all together.
 We’ll be sending a list of this template as a horizontal scrollable carousel.
-How cool is that !?
+How cool is that ?
-he details and properties of the generic template with an example can be found [here](https://developers.facebook.com/docs/messenger-platform/reference/templates/generic).
+The details and properties of the generic template along with an example can be found [here](https://developers.facebook.com/docs/messenger-platform/reference/templates/generic).
 An example array format that we will be using to send a list of products and their details in a horizontal scrollable carousel is given below:
 ```php
 $response = [
   'recipient' => ['id' => $senderId],